 The classic technique for making glazed carrots involves adding just the right amount of water to a saucepan along with carrots, butter, and sugar and simmering for the exact length of time it takes for the liquid to reduce to a syrup and the carrots to become just tender.
 I usually overcook the carrots or add too little water, so I like this more forgiving technique.
 Cook the carrots in boiling water until crisp-tender and drain.
 Then cook butter, brown sugar, a touch of Dijon mustard, and white wine vinegar to make a balanced glaze.
 Serve this simple side dish with rich and savory short ribs.

-2 poundscarrots, peeled and cut on the bias 1/4 inch thick
+- 2 pounds carrots, peeled and cut on the bias 1/4 inch thick

-5 tablespoonsunsalted butter
+- 5 tablespoons unsalted butter

-1/4 cup packed light brown sugar
+- 1/4 cup packed light brown sugar

 - 4 teaspoons Dijon mustard

 - 1 teaspoon white wine vinegar

 - 1Bring a large saucepan of generously salted water to a boil over high heat.
 Add the carrots and cook until crisp-tender, about 5 minutes.
 Drain and set aside.